lchdl/DeepWMH/README.md

        ![1](https://user-images.githubusercontent.com/18594210/196351063-732bfe8e-14d6-4fbc-8311-1e5ebbeeca04.png)

-5.  here we provided two examples of using a public dataset ([OASIS-3](https://www.oasis-brains.org/)) to train a model from scratch, see
+5. Here we provided two examples of using a public dataset ([OASIS-3](https://www.oasis-brains.org/)) to train a model from scratch, see

     ```